 Almost any material is suitable for use in CNC precision machines.
-It depends on the application but there are common materials like aluminum, copper, brass, titanium and steel alloys including 1018, 1215, 12L14.
+It depends on the application but there are common materials like aluminum, copper, brass, titanium, and steel alloys including 1018, 1215, 12L14.
 The most popular aluminum material for CNC machining is Al6061.
 This is the most widely used alloy in Sunrise Metal as well.
 6061 contains silicon and magnesium, which gives it great properties.
-It has good weld ability, great mechanical properties, accepts coatings well, boasts high resistance to corrosion and is readily available.
+It has good weldability, great mechanical properties, accepts coatings well, boasts a high resistance to corrosion, and is readily available.

 Technical drawings allow engineers to communicate effectively and can be kept as a record of the planning process.
 They say that pictures are worth a thousand words.
 In engineering, a technical drawing is just as effective a written plan.

 Modern CNC machines are able to interpret the geometry of any part directly from the 3D cad file.
 You will not need a technical drawing to request a quote but they are still vital.
 Technical drawings can drastically improve the communication of technical requirements between the engineer or designer and the machinist.